microsoft/pxt-common-packages/libs/infrared/docs/reference/network/on-infrared-received-number.md

-# on Infrared Packet Received
+# on Infrared Received Number

-Run some code when a data message comes into the infrared receiver.
+Run some code when a number from a data message comes into the infrared receiver.

 ```sig
 network.onInfraredReceivedNumber(function (num) {